Jay Fisher: World Class Knifemaker, Photographer, Writer

 "So let’s go scope out the gang."
 Norm Asary was a burly lineman, fearless and drinking.

 "Well, you know I’m not certain."
-Wesley was the virginal bitch, teasing her suitor.
+Wesley was the shy maiden, teasing her suitor.

 "You’ll like it.
 Everyone does."
-Norm laughed hard, his coffee-stained teeth baring to the flourescents in the electrical shop.
+Norm laughed hard, his coffee-stained teeth baring to the fluorescents in the electrical shop.

 He was mostly right.
 The line crew was prima donna heaven, given all the right strokes with hazard pay to boot.
-It didn’t make much sense; the electricians in the functional Unit were just as likely (maybe more so) to be blown away by 12,470 volt feeds and twenty two thousand volt isophase buss coming out of the generator.
-But line crew was hot shit on the company profile, saving their hero poses for the ten o’clock news after the west half of Albuquerque had been left in the black for six hours.
+It didn’t make much sense; the electricians in the functional Unit were just as likely (maybe more so) to be blown away by 12,470 volt feeds and 22,000 volt isophase buss coming out of the generator.
+But line crew was hot stuff on the company profile, saving their hero poses for the ten o’clock news after the west half of Albuquerque had been left in the black for six hours.

 "At least it’ll get you out of here a while."
-Steve Simmons looked up at the flyash-covered trusses while he spoke, thankful he wasn’t a Unit electrician collecting silicone in his thickening alveoli.
+Steve Simmons looked up at the flyash-covered trusses while he spoke, thankful he wasn’t a Unit electrician collecting silicon in his thickening alveoli.

 It took a while for the boys to cluster into the truck, bumping butts all the way out to the switchyard.
 Everything was buzzing overhead, thousands of millions of watts pulsing off to San Diego or Tucson, Albuquerque or LA .Wesley hopped out and looked back at the plant, steam billowing from the stacks and cooling towers, seeming so far away.
 A solid smile wiped across his face.